 - Linux: Preferences (menu bar) >> Record timeline.

 How does it work?

-- Timeline gets recorded on automatically when Toggl Desktop is running on your computer and you have enabled the recording.
+- Timeline gets recorded on automatically when the Toggl Track desktop app is running on your computer and you have enabled the recording.

 - Records each website and program that you view for more than 10 seconds.

 - Shows your day in 15-minute increments on the webapp, in the top section of the Timer page on the website (as shown below).

-- The macOS desktop app has a timeline view where you can turn Timeline events into Time Entries with one click.
+- The macOS desktop app has a timeline view where you can visualize Timeline events and create new time entries for them.
 More here.
 (This feature is currently not available in Windows, but we're working on it!)

 - Timeline data is account-specific.
 Other workspace users (including admins) do not have access to it.

-- Timeline will not be available on the first day after signing up in Toggl – it will be enabled on the second day.
+- Timeline will not be available on the first day after signing up in Toggl Track – it will be enabled on the second day.

 - If your computer goes to sleep your timeline will stop recording.